Internal

 Module content

-The module will draw consecutively on two different texts or authors drawn from different areas and/or periods in philosophy.
+The module will draw consecutively on different texts or authors drawn from different areas and/or periods in philosophy.
 Lectures and seminars will explore the main themes within each text, and the arguments within them as well as identifying implications for other works in that area.

 Additional content will be provided online to support your development of your evaluative and essay writing skills.